felselva/swfw/REFERENCE.md

 - `SWFW_OK` indicates that the operation was successful.
 - `SWFW_ERROR` indicates that the an error occurred.
 - `SWFW_INVALID_BACKEND` indicates that the operation failed when trying to use an invalid backend.
+This value should never be returned, except if the value of `backend` inside the structure `swfw_context` was modified by the user.
 - `SWFW_UNSUPPORTED` indicates that the operation is not supported by the backend used in the context.

 ```c